yjg30737/yjg30737/README.md

     <li>Desktop app: PyQt5
     <li>Desktop-mobile app: Flutter
     <li>Mobile app: Flutter
-    <li>Mobile app which performance has to be fine in any platform: React Native
+    <li>Mobile app which performance has to be fine in any platform: React Native - Maybe i won't use this.
   </ul>
 </div>